mysql/mysql-utilities/doc/man/mysqldbimport.rst

 logging is enabled.

 Some combinations of the options may result in errors during the operation.
-For example, eliminating tables but not views may result in an error when the view is imported on another server.
+For example, excluding tables but not views may result in an error when a view is imported.

 The :option:`--new-storage-engine` and :option:`--default-storage-engine`
 options apply to all destination tables in the operation.